titilambert/shinken-manual/source/06_advancedtopics/advancedtopics-volatileservices.rst

 =============

-Shinken has the ability to distinguish between “normal” services and "volatile" services.
+Shinken has the ability to distinguish between “normal" services and "volatile" services.
 The is_volatile option in each service definition allows you to specify whether a specific service is volatile or not.
-For most people, the majority of all monitored services will be non-volatile (i.e. “normal”).
+For most people, the majority of all monitored services will be non-volatile (i.e. “normal").
 However, volatile services can be very useful when used properly...